skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 #### Step 1: Navigate to Apps

 In your Snowflake account, Go to `Data Products` > `Apps` to open the Native Apps collection.
 If Posit Workbench is not already installed, click `Get`.
+Please note that the Native App must be [installed and configured ](https://docs.posit.co/ide/server-pro/integration/snowflake/native-app/install.html)by an administrator.

 ![](assets/snowflake/05-get_posit_workbench.png)